Hornbill-Docs/projectmanager-user-guide/projectmanager-user-guide/portfolio/programs.md

 ---

 # Programs
- Introduction A program is a set of related projects and activities, managed in a coordinated fashion and under a structure that allows for the delivery of business benefits.
+A program is a set of related projects and activities, managed in a coordinated fashion and under a structure that allows for the delivery of business benefits.
 Each program is divided into these three areas:
  * **Program Details**
  * **Program Charts**
  * **Program Projects Overview**